Royal Chapel of Granada: Content

 The most important parts inside the temple are its main altar and reredos, the wrought-iron rood screen and the crypt with the five lead coffins containing the remains of kings and the little Infante, each recognizable by the initials of their names.

 The chapel is still dedicated to Catholic worship, and at certain times it is closed to tourists.

 One may also visit the Sacristy-Museum, with the legacy of the Catholic Monarchs.
 Highlights of its gallery of paintings are works of the Flemish, Italian and Spanish schools, with paintings by authors like Juan de Flandes and Hans Memling as well as a rare example by Sandro Botticelli (Agony in the Garden) and other 15th century painters like Rogier van der Weyden, Dirk Bouts, Perugino and Bartolomé Bermejo.
 Goldsmiths work on display includes the crown and the scepter of the Catholic Monarchs; tissues and books of the Queen.

 In the angle between the Royal Chapel and the Sagrario is the Lonja, constructed in the year 1518 and dedicated to banking and commerce.
 It has recently been restored and can be visited, both for its architectural interest (the facade, the coffereds) and for the objects displayed inside (paintings, furniture).

-Chapel Masters
+Maestros (music directors)

-Since its founding and for centuries, the Royal Chapel had masters who were in charge of the composing of music for liturgical functions, and direction of all matters relating to its interpretation.
-Between the functions of these musicians also found the education of the voices of the infantillos (or sixes) and care of the archive.
-To access to charge, applicants had to submit a public competition with ordeals of composition and musical knowledge, the result could only be the granting of the charges to genuine artists.
-Among the files that make up the music catalog of this institution stand out for their number and their extraordinary chronological extension, the corresponding to the work of Antonio Cavallero, who was appointed to the charge in 1757, replacing Pedro Furió and officially it leaves to die around 1822, closing an interesting relationship of tenured masters.
+From its foundation and for centuries, the Royal Chapel employed masters who were entrusted with composing music for liturgical functions, and direction of all matters relating to its interpretation.
+Between services these musicians had to attend to the education of the choirboys (known as infantillos or seises) and care of the archive.

+Applicants for the post of maestro had to undergo competitive examinations testing their prowess at composition and musical knowledge.
+Success in the process could only be achieved by genuine artists.

+Among the files that make up the music catalog of this institution stand out for their number and their extraordinary chronological extension, those corresponding to the work of Antonio Cavallero, who was appointed to post in 1757, replacing Pedro Furió and officially it leaves to die around 1822, closing an interesting relationship of tenured masters.

 Other notable chapel masters of the Royal Chapel included: